paulfantom/pawel.krupa.net.pl/content/post/2018-08-01-Logs-logs-logs.md

 failed?
 Of course without having remote log storage?

-As for me keeping logs stored somewhere else is important due to reduced I/O operations on SD card of raspberry pi's (nice to have with rpi running 24/7) and easier system management since I don't have to log into each box.
+As for me keeping logs stored somewhere else is important due to reduced I/O operations on SD card of raspberry pi's (nice to have with SBC running 24/7) and easier system management since I don't have to log into each box.

 ## Collect!